 I’m a short-fingered vulgarian.
-Or at least I’m short-fingered—along with my hands, my wealth and power are minuscule, and I like to think of myself as somewhat refined.
-But I have small hands and, to match, feet sized six-and-a-half.
+Or at least I’m short-fingered—along with my digits, my wealth and power are minuscule, and I like to think of myself as somewhat refined.
+Yet I do have small hands and, to match, feet sized six-and-a-half.
 (A lot of companies don’t offer men’s shoes that low.)

 Even if you believe Trump when he said in his scripted quasi-apology for the tape that “these words [from 2005] don’t reflect who I am,” his hatred of criticism of his short fingers does reflect who he is.
 It reveals the definition of toxic masculinity he’s adopted and clung to.
 (Though not one he originated.)
 It is the same toxic masculinity that leads directly to the words he said in 2005 and many other times.
 And it is also one his detractors still rely upon.